Jan 6 select committee subpoenas Kimberly Guilfoyle

 The House select committee investigating the 6 January insurrection has issued a subpoena for documents and testimony to Kimberly Guilfoyle, the former Fox News host and ex-Trump campaign fundraiser who is also the fiancee of Donald Trump Jr.

-In a letter to Ms Guilfoyle, select committee chairman Bennie Thompson said the ex-TV personality is required to produce documents to the committee by 11 March and appear to give evidence in a deposition on 15 March.

-Mr Thompson said the committee’s investigation “has revealed credible evidence” of Ms Guilfoyle’s involvement in “events within the scope of the select committee’s inquiry”.
+In a letter to Ms Guilfoyle, select committee chairman Bennie Thompson the committee’s investigation “has revealed credible evidence” of her involvement in “events within the scope of the select committee’s inquiry”.

 Specifically, he said Ms Guilfoyle was present during an Oval Office meeting between members of the Trump family and others on the morning of 6 January, at the same time former president Donald Trump spoke by phone with then-vice president Mike Pence just before Congress was set to meet to certify Mr Trump’s loss to Joe Biden.